learnwithgurpreet/learnwithgurpreet.com/src/pages/privacy-policy-for-one-tap-contraction-timer.md

 ### **Do Not Track**

+**Browser DNT Signals:**
-The App does not respond to "Do Not Track" signals as it does not track users across websites.
+The App does not respond to browser-based "Do Not Track" (DNT) signals as it is a mobile application, not a website.

+**Third-Party Tracking:**
+While the App itself does not track your behavior, we use Google AdMob for advertising, which may track you for the following purposes:

+- Displaying personalized advertisements
+- Measuring ad performance
+- Building advertising profiles across apps

+**How to Opt Out of Ad Tracking:**

+**On Android:**

+1. Open **Settings** → **Google** → **Ads**
+2. Enable **"Opt out of Ads Personalization"**

+**On Web:**

+- Visit https://adssettings.google.com/ to manage your ad preferences

+**Note:** Opting out means you'll still see ads, but they won't be personalized based on your interests.

 ### **Cookies**